Skip to content Where Legends Are Made

 Experimental Stress Analysis Laboratory (Dr. Mark Barkey) – This laboratory is used for the experimental measurement of force, strain, displacement, and acceleration.
 Equipment for both static and dynamic measurement is available, including oscilloscopes, accelerometers, load cells, LVDTs and a variety of strain-conditioning and measuring devices.
 Also available is equipment for photoelastic analysis, including a transmission polariscope, a reflective polariscope, a stress-freezing oven and associated tools for model preparation.

-Water Tunnel Laboratory (Dr. Amy Lang) – The water tunnel has a 15 inch wide by 30 inch tall by 9 foot long test section and is capable of speeds up to 1 ft/s.
-This tunnel has been designed to run at very low turbulence levels (0.5% or less) and also has a two dye injection system.
+Water Tunnel Laboratory (Dr. Amy Lang) – The water tunnel has a 15-inch wide by 30-inch tall by 9 foot long test section and is capable of speeds up to 1 ft/s.
+This tunnel has been designed to run at very low turbulence levels (0.5% or less) and has a two-dye injection system.
 The tunnel is currently outfitted for obtaining boundary layer measurements over a flat plate.
 The laboratory also includes a Time Resolved Digital Particle Image Velocimetry (TR-DPIV) system capable of capturing images of the flow at 1000 fps.
-This system acquires velocity data within a two-dimensional plane by imaging and tracking particles that have been illuminated in the flow through the use of a laser sheet.
+This system acquires velocity data within a two-dimensional plane by imaging and tracking particles that have been illuminated in the flow using a laser sheet.

 SEMINARS